twitter/communitynotes/documentation/timeline-tabs.md

 **Tweets are chosen based on:**

 - Projected future Likes and Retweets the Tweet will receive.
-- The rater can see the Tweet (for example, excludes Tweets from authors you've blocked)
+- The rater can see the Tweet (for example, excludes Tweets from authors you've blocked).

 **Notes are chosen based on meeting some of the following:**

 - Written by an author with positive Writing Impact and a high ratio of Helpful notes (Writing Impact / Total Notes Written) or high average helpfulness score of notes they authored.
-- Currently have a status of "Needs More Ratings"
+- Currently have a status of "Needs More Ratings".
-- Currently have a high helpfulness score, nearing the threshold to earn status of "Helpful"
+- Currently have a high helpfulness score, nearing the threshold to earn status of "Helpful".
-- Do not have a large number of ratings (such that more ratings could change the note's status)
+- Do not have a large number of ratings (such that more ratings could change the note's status).

 Notes are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
 Notifications are also limited by the recipient's notification frequency setting.